Building a storytelling foundation in the healthcare space

 According to a recent MMS study, the most powerful factors for referral are the reputation of a doctor (41%), clinical outcomes (27%) and the reputation of a hospital (23%).
 In the same study, when doctors were asked what kind of marketing they most wanted to see, their overwhelming response (71%) was “clinical advances.”
 Clinical trials and research were also important, likely because they make treatments available to patients sooner, and because they can lead to clinical advances.

-With that information, hospitals should use storytelling to raise the profiles of their best doctors and their hospital by focusing specifically on clinical advancements.
+With that information, healthcare organizations should use storytelling to raise the profiles of their best doctors and their facilities by focusing specifically on clinical advancements.
 Professional social platforms like Doximity and Sermo are two targeted solutions for getting case studies in front of your professional audience, helping them associate positive clinical outcomes with your hospital and staff.

 In the consumer world, stories are also powerful influencers of perception.
 Patients and caregivers are increasingly savvy and digitally inclined, tirelessly consuming information and content to make the most informed decisions.
 While location and wait times are important, Healthgrades reports that older and higher income patients are “most likely to prioritize patient satisfaction ratings over convenience when they have a serious health issue.”
 Brookings, Becker’s and AARP all agree that consumers should and will do their research.